-All children are made aware of the school code of behaviour (as outlined in the Reading Record) and the consequences of inappropriate behaviour.
+All children are made aware of the school code of behaviour (the West Jesmond Way) and the consequences of inappropriate behaviour.

+Governors:

-Governors: School governors have agreed to the school policy with regard to behaviour and discipline and support the school staff in its implementation.
+School governors have agreed to the school policy with regard to behaviour and discipline and support the school staff in its implementation.

+Parents:

-Parents: Parents are asked to read this school policy, and sign in the Reading Record, with regard to behaviour and discipline expectations, and thereafter support school staff in meeting the school aims.
+Parents are asked to read this school policy, with regard to behaviour and discipline expectations, and thereafter support school staff in meeting the school aims.